xwmaxwma/rssegmentation/README.md

 ```
 We will support feature visualizations as well as attention relationship visualizations soon.

-# Citation
+# 🌟 Citation

-If you find our repo useful for your research, please consider citing our paper:
+If you find our repo useful for your research, please consider giving a 🌟 and citing our work below.

 ```
 @inproceedings{logcan,